Akif9748/akf-forum/README.md

 ## Roadmap
 ### TO-DO:
 - If thread deleted, not show its messages in API.
-- Thread.ejs fix with new theme
 - Profile photos will store in database
 - regex for pfp for now and
-- admin perm for undelete, thread+message
+- admin perm for undelete, thread + message
 - page support for threads
+- message "<b>"
+- author name of thread
+- page for threads - users
+- edit & delete button for thread
 ### Frontend
 ### User
 | To do | Is done? | Priority |